 We make a diagnosis looking at your posture and assessing your mobility.
-For treatment, having access to the site of pain to treat the area hands on may mean Alex may ask that you remove your top or trousers.
+For treatment, having access to the site of pain to treat the area hands on may mean we may ask that you remove your top or trousers.
 You may want to bring some shorts or loose/ comfortable clothing to wear.

 What treatment is carried out?

 The techniques osteopaths use are physical manipulation, stretching and massage to increase the mobility of joints and relieve muscle tension to help your body’s own healing mechanisms.
 We are also trained in medical acupuncture and may use this technique to compliment our osteopathic treatment.
 In order to help manage your complaint, in the long term, We also provide advice on posture and exercise that aim to promote health and prevent symptoms recurring.